NOTES FROM THE ARTIST

 This might sound crazy, but do you think the Caddos ever used Sodium Carbonate (Soda Ash, Na2C03) in their clay bodies?
 I've already wondered if salt (Sodium Chloride) might have been included in the clay bodies as the Caddos did process salt, but I'm thinking the reaction inside the clay when fired might be catastrophic, but then, it might also react with the Calcium Carbonate (Calcinated River Shell) as a flux (glass making agent).
 But I have found that Soda Ash is a huge component in ceramics and glass making dating back many years.
 I would normally think no way was Soda Ash manufactured, surely it would be too complicated a process, but then I found out it is simply created by boiling the ashes of halophyte (salt-tolerant) plants (glasswort, saltwort,salt grass, cordgrass) which would have grown around saline rivers and salt marshes.
 Adding Soda Ash to a clay body acts as a flux, making it stronger and more manageable and shrink less. (it could aslo act as a colorant to a certain degree) I don't think the existence of Soda Ash in fired pottery would be immediately obvious to the eye, not even sure it would be detectable under a microscope except as tiny particles of glass.
 Also Soda Ash would lower the maturing temperature of the clay thereby requiring less heat to produce strong fully matured wares.

 We went to the Spiro mounds in Oklahoma a while back, Saturday April 10th, but I haven't had a chance to post any information or images about it until now.
-It was cool seeing Jeri's pots there, and seeing the Spiro artifacts (even if they were mostly replicas, hah) The mounds are in a beautiful area right by the Arkansas River.
+It was cool seeing Jeri's pots there, inspiring to see our contemporary culture being represented.
+It was also able to see the Spiro replica artifacts.
+The mounds are in a beautiful area right by the Arkansas River.
 There was also a very interesting book there about pre-columbian shell engraving that showed antecedents to and evolution of ceramic design patterns.
 It was a little sad seeing the site underfunded Here are some pics!

 The large main mound at a distance.
 (I don't like what they are named)